Equinor operations by country: India

+Japan

 Libya

 After establishing itself in Libya in 2005, Statoil has one fully owned exploration contract and one in partnership with British Gas.

 The share in the Mabruk oil field, has been reduced to 5% (25% was owned before Libyan authorities ratified contracts in 2009 and 2010, according to B.G.
 Pedersen).

 1.5 billion Norwegian kroner was its investment in Libya, and 1.5 billion was paid in Libyan taxes, between 2005 and 2010.

 Statoil closed their Libya office (in Tripoli), in February 2011.